Outsourced CFO cost: What service businesses really pay (and why prices vary so much)

 The short answer is that it is not the same service.
 The cost of outsourced CFO services varies because providers offer different levels of support, expertise, and involvement.
 Understanding what causes these differences can help you decide whether a quote is fair or a poor fit for your needs.

-What service businesses actually pay for outsourced CFO support
+What do service businesses actually pay for outsourced CFO services across each tier?

-Real market data gives you benchmarks to evaluate the proposals you receive.
+Four tiers from $1,500 to $15,000+ monthly, each with a distinct level of involvement and deliverables.
 These ranges reflect what service businesses between $500,000 and $5 million in revenue typically pay.

 Entry tier: $1,500 to $2,500 monthly

-It provides basic financial management services.
-In this tier, you will receive an economic assessment monthly, basic cash flow management, and advisory access for a few hours each month.
-This tier is suitable for organizations with simple business operations that do not require a long-term business relationship with their financial management firm.
+This tier provides basic financial management services.
+You will receive a monthly economic assessment, basic cash flow management, and advisory access for a few hours each month.
+Suitable for organizations with simple operations that do not require deep ongoing financial partnership.

 Growth tier: $2,500 to $5,000 monthly